antronerds/r2-faqs-workflows/docs/Faqs.md

 7. Can I upload my own data?
 8. How can I make corrections to data that I already submitted?
 9. How can I delete my own dataset or make my dataset public?
-10. Is there a list of platforms R2 is curremntly supporting
+10. Is there a list of platforms R2 is currently supporting?
-11.
+11. If I use the datagrabber I don't get the sample annotation with it?